Choosing the Most Appropriate Care

 - Severe abdominal pain or headache

 - Severe burns or life-threatening injury

-A hospital emergency room, such as at Salinas Valley Memorial Hospital, is open 24 hours per day, seven days a week, including weekends and holidays.
+A hospital emergency room, such as at Salinas Valley Memorial Hospital, is open 24 hours every day.
 Appointments are not needed, although the most critically ill patients are usually treated first.
 Emergency room treatment for a condition that turns out not to be a true emergency, is often covered at a lower rate.

-URGENT CARE deals with situations that are moderate or serious including:
+URGENT CARE deals with non-life threatening situations that are moderate or serious including: